Nicholaswogan/photochem/README.md

 # Photochem [![codecov](https://codecov.io/gh/Nicholaswogan/Photochem/branch/main/graph/badge.svg?token=ZTCXVTG371)](https://codecov.io/gh/Nicholaswogan/Photochem) [![Build Status](https://app.travis-ci.com/Nicholaswogan/Photochem.svg?branch=main)](https://app.travis-ci.com/Nicholaswogan/Photochem)

+**NOTE: Photochem has not been published in a peer-reviewed journal yet.
+Please do not use this model in a paper that will be published.
+Wait for me to publish the model first, so you are able to cite it.
+Email me if you have questions (wogan@uw.edu)**

 `Photochem` is a photochemical model of planet's atmospheres.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.

 ## Installation